 - Food and drinks (including bottled water)

 Please arrive one hour prior to your tour time to see the video presentation and museum exhibits.
 Please leave all items in your vehicle except appropriate clothing and method of payment if purchasing tickets.
-Lockers are available at the Discovery Center, they require four quarters for a one-time use.
+Lockers are available at the Discovery Center, and they require four quarters for a one-time use.
 Change is available at the Discovery Center.

 - Camping is permitted in designated sites only.

 - Campfires are allowed within designated fire rings.
 Two commercial fire rings are provided (one in each loop) for the purpose of enjoying a campfire.
 Solid bottom, self-contained propane stoves or charcoal grills are allowed for cooking at your campsite.